dotlang/language/doc/RFE.md

 ? - Shall we make it mandatory to mention return type if there is a body? `{}` `process := (x:int)->int { return x+1}`
-`process := (x:int)-> x+1` if it is a single expression, you dont need to mention type
+`process := (x:int)-> x+1` if it is a single expression, you dont need to mention type Makes code more readable.
+Makes compiler's job easier.

 ? - We can use the same operator for loading modules at runtime `@`. but it won't be able to use `_`.
 So if load function's input is not compile-time value, it's output must be assigned to some identifiers.
+Loading at runtime: We are not supposed to load source code modules at runtime. they must be compiled.

 ? - We can reserve `/lang` for language constructs.
 `/core` for core functions.